Lacuna-JDCE/Lacuna/README.md

 ## Restrictions
 Lacuna does not work with ES6 modules.
-If you're using modules, consider using [Rollup](https://github.com/rollup/rollup).
+If you're using modules, consider using an ES6 module bundler like [Rollup](https://github.com/rollup/rollup).
 Lacuna also assumes the webapp resides in a folder and is valid (i.e. has no JS parse errors).
 Some analyzers have additional requirements, as indicated below.